 How Much Does It Really Cost to Build and Run a Cruise Ship?
 And How Do They Make Money?

-Get cruise news straight to your inbox!
+Get cruise news & useful tips straight to your inbox!
 Join here free

 Cruise ships are seriously impressive.
 Even the smaller ones are packed with cabins, restaurants, entertainment venues, and all kinds of facilities; they’re basically floating resorts.